fafalone/WinDevLib/README.md

 ### Updates

+**Update (v9.2.634, 27 Dec 2025):**
+- Began process of implementing Alias syntax:
+-- **twinBASIC Beta 923 or newer is now required.** This is impractical to version-gate, therefore support for old tB betas is ending.
+-- `CBoolean` added as alias for `Byte`, all `BOOLEAN` C types will be changed
+-- oleexp.tlb public aliases added and usages being restored (e.g. REFERENCE_TIME)
+-- ANSI/Unicode UDTs will use an alias for the non-explicit version
+-- UDT aliases will be used, e.g. D2D1_POINT_2F for D2D_POINT_2F
+-- Not all C types will be used; only where they're far removed from their underlying
+type.
+Like DWORD wouldn't be used, but D2D1_TAG would be as that's not clearly just an alternate for LongLong.
+Short wouldn't be used but ATOM would.
+-- This will be an ongoing process as to not hold up bug fixes and new features.
+- Additional urlmon.h content
+- Add missing DateTime notify type aliases (e.g. NMDATETIMEFORMATQUERY for NMDATETIMEFORMATQUERYW)
+- (Breaking change) ZONEATTRIBUTES now uses proper Integer type for arrays
+- (Bug fix) IMediaSample::GetPointer incorrect for x64
+- (Bug fix) IMediaSample::GetMediaType, IEnumMediaTypes::Next definitions incorrect
+- (Bug fix) COMBOBOXEXITEM improperly used String; renamed to COMBOBOXEXITEMA and alias for W version added.
+NMCOMBOBOXEX corrected to match.
+Same bug fixed for NMCBEDRAGBEGIN and NMCBEENDEDIT.
+- (Bug fix) Huge number of ByVals that should be ByRef in DX11/12 interfaces.
+- (Bug fix) GetComponentIDFromCLSSPEC missing argument
+- (Bug fix) SetupComm definition incorrect for x64

 **Update (v9.2.632, 09 Dec 2025):**
 - Added a number of missing combaseapi.h APIs to bring coverage to 100%